 Sec.
-27-489. - Review and approval criteria.
+27-489. - Review criteria.

-Administrative permits may be approved by the community development director only when the community development director determines that the proposed plan complies with all applicable regulations.
+Special administrative permits may be approved by the community development director, after consulting with other city departments and affected agencies, only when the community development director determines that the proposed plan complies with all applicable regulations.